 In aligning with the Division of Students’ Strategic Priorities with an emphasis on the First Year Experience, Residence Life has developed a framework to support the transition and year-long growth of first-year students in residence.
 This framework is grounded in standards provided by the Association of College and University Housing Officials- International (ACUHO-I) as well as the Five Senses of Successful Transition by Dr. Alf Lizzio.
 The First Year Experience program allows students opportunities for personal growth and development by participating in experiences reflecting the Five Senses outlined by Dr. Lizzio: connectedness, capability, purpose, resourcefulness and culture.
 The First 8 Weeks program provides students with a holistic transition into residence by allowing for opportunities to develop personally within a community while fostering a sense of community, campus pride and responsibility.
 In these events, residents will experience access to academic experiences, services in residence and opportunities to appreciate new ideas, cultural differences and perspectives.
 Programs include:

-Residence Orientation will take place on Saturday, September 2nd, beginning at 3:30 p.m.
-You will find out more details from your Residence Don on move-in day.
-For more information regarding Orientation at York, including Residence Orientation, please visit: http://orientation.yorku.ca/
+Residence Orientation will take place on Saturday, September 1st, beginning at 3:30 p.m.
+For more information about Residence Orientation visit: http://orientation.yorku.ca/

 At some point within the first few weeks, the Dons within your residence will run a Get to Know Your Don event which will allow residents to get to know the Don team.